VideojogosLusofona/color-shape-links-ai-competition/README.md

 ### Rules for the AI code

-* Can only use cross-platform [.NET Standard 2.0] API calls in C#.
+- Can only use cross-platform [.NET Standard 2.0] API calls in C#.
-* Can use additional libraries which abide by these same rules.
+- Can use additional libraries which abide by these same rules.
-* Both the AI code and libraries must be made available under a [valid open source license][ossl], although AI codes can be open-sourced only after the competition deadline.
+- Both the AI code and libraries must be made available under a [valid open source license][ossl], although AI codes can be open-sourced only after the competition deadline.
-* Must run in the same process that invokes it.
+- Must run in the same process that invokes it.
-* Can be multithreaded and use [`unsafe`] contexts.
+- Can be multithreaded and use [`unsafe`] contexts.
-* Cannot *think* in its opponent time (e.g., by using a background thread).
+- Cannot *think* in its opponent time (e.g., by using a background thread).
+- Must acknowledge [cancellation requests][`CancellationToken`], in which case it should terminate quickly and in an orderly fashion.
-* Can only probe the environment for the number of processor cores.
+- Can only probe the environment for the number of processor cores.
 It cannot search or use any other information, besides what is already available in the [`AbstractThinker`] class or passed to the [`Think()`] method, e.g., such as using reflection to probe the capabilities of its opponents.
-* Cannot use more than 2GB of memory during the course of a match.
+- Cannot use more than 2GB of memory during the course of a match.

 ### Quickly testing your AI